AzureAiDevs/hub/website/blog/2023-aia/2023-04-03-azure-openai-services/index.md

 -->

-## 🚌 Azure OpenAI Service Learning Module
+## 🚌 Intro to Azure OpenAI Service

 [Today's article](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/unleashing-the-power-of-ai-with-azure-openai-a-simple-guide-to/ba-p/3725706) eases us into the world of the Azure OpenAI Service.
 The large-scale generative AI models developed by OpenAI can be used in areas such as code generation and reasoning over data, while the DALL-E 2 model can create images from a written description.
 The service also offers the Codex model, which is capable of generating code from natural language.